vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 self-isolation (e.g., self-isolation periods every time I move) and financial uncertainty (if I quit my current job, and later decide I need to go back to working, my ability to find a new one may be limited by the pandemic).
-Outside of changes that need to be madee now for compelling reasons, I prefer to defer major changes till after COVID-19 has settled down.
+Outside of changes that need to be made now for compelling reasons, I prefer to defer major changes till after COVID-19 has settled down.